leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 The `#eval` command asks Lean to evaluate the given expression.
 You should try
 declaring some constants and type checking some expressions on your own.
-Declaring new objects in this way is a good way to experiment with the system.
+Declaring new objects in this manner is a good way to experiment with the system.

 What makes simple type theory powerful is that you can build new types